ktoso/rx-wiki/Filtering-Operators.md

 [[images/rx-operators/filter.png]]

-You can filter a Observable, discarding any values that do not meet some test, by passing a filtering closure into the `Observable.filter()` method.
+You can filter a Observable, discarding any values that do not meet some test, by passing a filtering closure into the `filter()` method.
 For example, the following code filters a list of integers, emitting only those that are even (that is, where the remainder from dividing the number by two is zero):

 ```groovy
 numbers = Observable.toObservable([1, 2, 3, 4, 5, 6, 7, 8, 9]);